Katimavik: Katimavik elimination, protests, and restoration attempts

 In the 2012 Canadian federal budget, Prime Minister Stephen Harper announced that the program would be eliminated due to its comparatively high per-person cost of the program when compared to other government youth initiatives.

 2018 relaunch

-In 2018, Katimavik was relaunched through the newly created Canada Service Corps, a youth service initiative launched by the federal government with the aim of engaging youth in community service across the country.
+In 2018, Katimavik was relaunched through the newly created Canada Service Corps, a youth service initiative launched by the Government of Canada with the aim of engaging youth in community service across the country.